Mr-Chemik/BooleanLibrary/README.md

 (EN) Instruction for use:

-All unique (used at least once) variables must be in alphabetical order and in uppercase.
+All unique (used at least once) variables must be in alphabetical order and in uppercase or x0, x1, x2...

 '()' - open and close brackets